rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 at compile time that every possible case is handled, as discussed in Chapter 6.

-If you don’t know the exhaustive set of types a program will get at runtime to store in a vector, the enum technique won’t work.
+If you don’t know the exhaustive set of types a program will get at runtime to склад in a vector, the enum technique won’t work.
 Instead, you can use a trait object, which we’ll cover in Chapter 18.

 Now that we’ve discussed some of the most common ways to use vectors, be sure